End Joint Stagger

 Laminate Offset photo 3 Chat GPT

-End Joint Stagger Photo 1 Chat GTP Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Laminate Offset photo 3 Chat GPT
+Laminate flooring showing repeated H-pattern layout and closely spaced end-joint stagger geometry.
+Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Laminate Offset photo 3 Chat GPT

-Improper End-Joint Stagger (Laminate)
+Improper End-Joint Stagger (Laminate Flooring)

 Floor Detective® Claims and Conditions Guide